How to Flatten Your Code

 One time I was given two, complicated flowcharts to set an affiliate cookie, one for if the cookie was already set and another if it wasn’t.
 I converted the flowcharts to a bunch of if...else

 statements that were nested four or five levels deep.
-I didn’t feel great about it, but not all that bad, either.
-My reasoning was that the flowcharts were weird and complicated, so that’s just how the code was going to look.
+I didn’t feel great about it, but the flowcharts were weird and complicated, so I figured that’s just how the code was going to look.

 My PR was rejected specifically for the nested if